 With the proper diagnosis comes the proper treatment.
-This could be in terms of the trajectory of your therapy sessions themselves, or medication for a chemical imbalance.
+Treatment can look like your talk therapy sessions themselves, or being referred to a psychiatrist for medication to treat a chemical imbalance.

-8. Finding the right therapist that jives with how you want to be treated
+8. Finding a therapist that jives with how you want to be treated is invaluable

 Feeling like you “click” with a therapist is a feeling that goes unmatched.
 This reason alone is why everyone should go to therapy, because it’s such a validating thing to have!
 Feeling heard, respected, and understood is so empowering and helps you feel comfortable opening up.
 And opening up is essential to making progress in therapy, so make sure you find a therapist that makes you feel this way!

 Your therapist might not agree with everything you say, especially if they’re working to help you overcome negative core beliefs and thought processes.
 But they WILL support you with your best interest in mind, without passing judgment to you.